remix-run/remix/docs/api/remix.md

 Let's consider building some breadcrumbs.
 If a route wants to participate in these breadcrumbs at the top of the root layout, it normally can't because it renders down low in the tree.

-You can put whatever you want on a route `handle`, here we'll use `breadcrumb`, it's not a Remix thing, it's whatever you want.
+You can put whatever you want on a route `handle`.
+Here we'll use `breadcrumb`.
+It's not a Remix thing, it's whatever you want.
 Here it's added to a parent route:

 1. Add the breadcrumb handle to the parent route